FTesla/UserIpSearcher/README.md

 3) Download the application
 4) Set up a connection to the database in appsetting.json (If you have not changed the mssql creation settings, then appsetting.json no editing is required.)
 5) Create application from dockerfile
-`docker build -t UserIpSearcher .`
+`docker build -t useripsearcher .`
 6) Run application contaner:
 `docker run --name user_ip_searcher -p 8080:8080 --network mynetwork useripsearcher`
 7) Getting: